screen and blind master

 Easy to change and update with trendsIndividual slats can break or become damaged

-Can be fully retracted for unobstructed viewsFabric options may fade with sun exposure
+Can be fully retracted for unobstructed viewsFabric blinds may fade with sun exposure

-Suitable for unusual window shapesLess effective insulation than shutters
+Suitable for unusual window shapesLess effective insulation compared to shutters

 Plantation Shutter Styles and Materials

 Plantation shutters feature wide louvres typically ranging from 63mm to 114mm.
 Thermopoly shutters combine painted timber appearance with superior durability and moisture resistance.
-Fauxwood shutters offer natural timber appearance while resisting warping and moisture damage.
+Faux wood shutters (also called wooden shutters) offer natural timber appearance while resisting warping and moisture damage.
 Timber Eco shutters provide authentic wood grain and can be painted or stained to match your design scheme.
+Wood shutters bring warmth and elegance to any space.

 Plantation Shutters More Options Image